-Is the Eletta a semi-automatic, fully automatic, or super automatic?
+Which Eletta is semi-automatic, fully automatic, or super automatic.

-So let’s look at the more semi-automatic ECAM44.620 (Eletta Plus), and compare it with the 44.660 (Eletta Cappucino) and even the super – automatic with the 45.760 (Eletta Cappuccino Top) models here.
+So let’s look at the first, most semi-automatic ECAM44.620 (Eletta Plus), and compare it with the automatic 44.660 (Eletta Cappucino) and even the super – automatic with the 45.760 (Eletta Cappuccino Top) models here.

 All of the Eletta models allow you to use pre-ground coffee or the beans – up to you !
 So you can easily try out some new grinds, or even have a decaffeinated element.
 It has a memory function to save your favourite settings once you adjust the length, strength and temperature.

 All the Eletta machines also auto-clean on start up and shut-down.
 They all also have an auto clean function, an automatic shut down function for energy saving and… and yes you can use it to pour hot water only.
 If you are particularly energy conscious first, the Gaggia Brera is also a great competitor to the de Longhi Eletta.